shutterstock/rickshaw/README.md

 Rickshaw relies on the HTMLElement#classList API, which isn't natively supported in Internet Explorer 9.
 Rickshaw adds support by including a shim which implements the classList API by extending the HTMLElement prototype.
 You can disable this behavior if you like, by setting `RICKSHAW_NO_COMPAT` to a true value before including the library.

+## Rickshaw.Graph.Renderer

+You can create change the default options for some of the renderers.

+For example, if you want the dot size in the scatter plot to be smaller than the default:

+    var data = [ { x: 0, y: 40 }, { x: 1, y: 49 }, { x: 2, y: 17 }, { x: 3, y: 42 } ];

+    var graph = new Rickshaw.Graph({
+        element: document.querySelector("#chart"),
+        width: 580,
+        height: 250,
+        series: [ {
+            color: 'steelblue',
+            data: data
+        }]
+    });

+    // First register the new instance of the renderer with the graph graph.registerRenderer(new Rickshaw.Graph.Renderer.ScatterPlot({graph: graph, dotSize: 1}));
+    // Set the graph's renderer to this new instance by its name graph.setRenderer('scatterplot');

+    graph.render();

+You can create your own renderers and register them in a similar manner.

 ## Dependencies & Building